AriFordsham/GHCWiki/commentary/rts/conventions.md

 will tell you: "If a program is going to crash, it should crash as soon, as noisily and as often as possible."
-There's nothing worse than trying to find a bug which only shows up when running GHC on itself and doesn't manifest itself until 10 seconds after the actual cause of the problem.
+There's nothing worse than trying to find a bug which only shows up when running GHC on itself and finding that it doesn't manifest until 10 seconds after the actual cause of the problem.

 We put all our debugging code inside `#ifdef DEBUG`.
 The